Siphalor/awesome-fabric/README.md

 ### Data Parsing & Loading

-- [Bow Tie](https://github.com/Siphalor/bow-tie/) - Data loading interceptor that enables the use of Hjson, YAML, XML and more instead of JSON. `APACHE`
+- [Bow Tie](https://github.com/Siphalor/bow-tie/) - Data loading interceptor that enables the use of Hjson, YAML, XML and more instead of JSON. `Apache-2.0`

 ### Documentation